quicwg/base-drafts/draft-ietf-quic-transport.md

 Once the handshake is confirmed, the client SHOULD select one of the two server's preferred addresses and initiate path validation (see
-{{migrate-validate}}) of that address using the connection ID provided in the preferred_address transport parameter or, if that connection ID has been retired, any active connection ID that has not already been used on a different path.
+{{migrate-validate}}) of that address using any previously unused active connection ID, taken from either the preferred_address transport parameter or a NEW_CONNECTION_ID frame.

 If path validation succeeds, the client SHOULD immediately begin sending all future packets to the new server address using the new connection ID and